Spain (Kingdom of Spain)

 Everyone knows Spanish cuisine is one of the best in the world.
 Madrid is still relatively cheap comparing to the rest of Europe.
 And also most famous for it’s tapas.
 Tapas – it’s simply a small portion of a main dish, a snack or appetiser.

-They play an important part of Spanish culture and social life, which spins around restaurants, cafes and never ending conversations.
-The small portion of a course gives you a possibility to taste few different options, instead of having one big meal.
+Tapas play an important part of Spanish culture and social life, which spins around restaurants, cafes and never ending conversations.
+Small portions – tapas allow you to taste few different options, instead of having one big meal.

 Best tip – always ask for Menu del Dia/meal of the day.
 Usually available from 12-3 pm lunchtime at fixed price 10-14 euro.
 It gives a possibility to choose one starter from all positions and one main course, usually with a drink and coffee included.